 Since Outlook 2010, the AutoComplete cache is being stored within your mailbox itself and is no longer a separate file.

-This means that when you are using an Exchange account, you’ll have the same AutoComplete cache on each computer where you are using Outlook or Outlook Web App (OWA) to access your mailbox.
+This means that when you are using an Exchange or Outlook.com account, you’ll have the same AutoComplete cache on each computer where you are using Outlook or Outlook on the Web (OWA) to access your mailbox.

-For POP3, IMAP, Exchange Active Sync (EAS) and Outlook Hotmail Connector accounts, this is not the case as this information isn’t synchronized with the mail server.
+For POP3 and IMAP accounts, this is not the case as this information isn’t synchronized with the mail server.

-In order to backup and restore the AutoComplete cache in Outlook 2010, Outlook 2013 and Outlook 2016, you’ll need to make use of MFCMAPI.
+In order to backup and restore the AutoComplete cache you’ll need to make use of MFCMAPI.
 This is because the AutoComplete information is stored as a “hidden message” within your mailbox or pst-file.

 MFCMAPI is a low-level editing tool to access your mailbox data.
 You can do some really great things with it, but you can also easily do large irreversible damage to your mailbox so it is important that you make a backup first and follow the below instructions carefully.

 You can download MFCMAPI from its official development website on GitHub.
 When you are using the 64-bit version of Outlook, make sure you download the “MFCMAPI.exe.x64” version instead.